vuong056/UTA-CSE-5311-Project/README.md

 # UTA-CSE-5311-Project

-This project aims to compare Kruskal's and Prim's algorithms for finding minimum spanning trees (MST) in a graph.
-We generate random graphs using the networkx library, apply the two algorithms, and measure their execution times.

-Import necessary libraries:
-networkx for generating and working with graphs. itemgetter for sorting edges by weight. defaultdict for initializing node ranks. heapq for creating and managing a priority queue. time for measuring algorithm execution times. random for generating random edge weights.

-Define generate_random_weighted_graph(n, m) function:
-Generate a random graph with n nodes and m edges using the networkx library.
-Assign random weights between 1 and 100 to each edge.
+Title: Minimum Spanning Tree Visualizer using Kruskal's and Prim's Algorithms

+Introduction
+This project aims to implement and visualize the Minimum Spanning Tree (MST) algorithms - Kruskal's and Prim's algorithms - on randomly generated or user-inputted weighted graphs.
+The visualizations will help users better understand the algorithms and their applications.
+The project also measures the execution times for both algorithms.

+Data Structures and Algorithms
+2.1 Graph Representation
+The project uses NetworkX, a Python library for working with graphs.
+The graph is stored as a weighted undirected graph.

-Implement Kruskal's algorithm:
+2.2 Kruskal's Algorithm
-Sort edges by weight in ascending order.
-Initialize node parents and ranks.
-Define helper functions find_set and union_sets for disjoint-set data structure.
-Iterate through the sorted edges, add them to the MST if they don't form a cycle, and union their sets.
+Kruskal's algorithm sorts the edges by weight and iteratively adds the edge with the lowest weight to the MST, as long as it doesn't form a cycle.
+It uses a disjoint-set data structure to keep track of the connected components of the MST.

-Implement Prim's algorithm:
+2.3 Prim's Algorithm
-Initialize an empty MST, a set of visited nodes, and a list of candidate edges.
-Create a min-heap from the candidate edges.
-While there are candidate edges:
-Pop the edge with the smallest weight from the heap.
-If either endpoint is not visited, add the edge to the MST and update the visited set.
-Add new candidate edges connected to the visited endpoints to the heap.

-Main script:
+Prim's algorithm starts with an arbitrary node and adds the edge with the smallest weight that connects a visited node with an unvisited node.
+It uses a priority queue (heap) to maintain the edges with the smallest weight.

+Components of the Algorithm
+3.1 generate_random_weighted_graph
-Generate a random weighted graph with 1000 nodes and 2000 edges.
+This function generates a random weighted graph with a specified number of nodes and edges.

+3.2 kruskal_algorithm
-Apply Kruskal's algorithm and measure the execution time.
+This function implements Kruskal's algorithm on a given graph and returns the MST as a list of edges.

+3.3 prim_algorithm
-Apply Prim's algorithm and measure the execution time.
+This function implements Prim's algorithm on a given graph and returns the MST as a list of edges.
-Print the execution times for both algorithms.

-With this project, you can compare the execution times of Kruskal's and Prim's algorithms on a randomly generated graph.
-This helps you understand their performance characteristics and evaluate their efficiency for different graph sizes and densities.
+3.4 draw_graph
+This function uses Matplotlib and Seaborn to visualize the original graph, the MST found by Kruskal's algorithm, and the MST found by Prim's algorithm.

+3.5 input_graph
+This function allows users to input a graph manually by specifying the number of vertices, edges, and their weights.

+User Interface
+The project does not use a GUI.
+It uses a command-line interface to interact with users, allowing them to choose between generating a random weighted graph or inputting a graph manually.
+Users can also input the number of vertices and edges for the graph.

+Experimental Results
+The project measures the execution time for both Kruskal's and Prim's algorithms.
+The execution time can be plotted against the input size (number of nodes and edges) to visualize the performance of the algorithms.
+In general, Kruskal's algorithm has a time complexity of O(E * log(E)), while Prim's algorithm has a time complexity of O(E * log(V)).

+Conclusion
+The Minimum Spanning Tree Visualizer effectively implements and visualizes Kruskal's and Prim's algorithms on weighted graphs.
+The project can help users understand the working of these algorithms and their applications in solving real-world problems.
+Additionally, the execution time measurements provide insights into the performance of the algorithms, allowing users to make informed decisions when choosing an algorithm for a specific task.